FedericoPecora/coordination_oru/README.md

 A simple motion planner is provided for testing the coordination framework without the need for pre-computed path files.
 The planner can be used to obtain paths for robots with Reeds-Shepp kinematics (Dubin's car-like robots that can move both forwards and backwards), and is used in several of the included demos.

-The provided motion planner depends on the <a href="http://ompl.kavrakilab.org/">Open Motion Planning Library (OMPL)</a>, and the <a href="http://www.mrpt.org/">Mobile Robot Programming Toolkit (MRPT)</a>.
+The provided motion planner depends on the <a href="http://ompl.kavrakilab.org/">Open Motion Planning Library (OMPL)</a>.
 The motion planner and its Java interface are purposefully kept very simple.
 It performs rather poorly in terms of the quality of paths it returns, and is _not_ suited for anything beyond simple examples.
 Please consider developing a more performing and principled integration with your motion planning software of choice, as done in the <a href="https://github.com/FedericoPecora/coordination_oru_ros">coordination_oru_ros</a> package.

 ## Installing the ```SimpleReedsSheppCarPlanner``` motion planner

-Please install the OMPL and MRPT libraries.
-Both are present in the official Ubuntu repositories for Ubuntu 16.04 and 18.04 (but not for Ubuntu 20.04):
+Please install the OMPL development libraries, which are prvided in the official Ubuntu repositories for Ubuntu 16.04, 18.04 and 20.04:

 ```
 $ sudo apt install libompl-dev
-$ sudo apt install mrpt-apps libmrpt-dev
 ```

 Then, compile and install the ```simplereedssheppcarplanner``` shared library as follows: